The world needs bees. Unfortunately, man hasn’t been too kind to the world. So, the bees need us to undo some of the

 The first way to make a little cash is by selling what bees make naturally.

 Honey is usually the first thing that pops into your mind when you hear beekeeping for the first time.

 Production costs are very low, just enough to cover labor and packaging.
 Raw honey is particularly popular in this era of health consciousness.

 Without heat, honey is able to maintain the enzymes that provide you with added health benefits.

-Most commercial honey is pasteurized to make it easier to package and stay in its liquid state longer.
+Most commercial honey undergoes pasteurization to make it easier to package and stay in its liquid state longer.